TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 ####Learning objectives and learning outcomes

 These two terms are often used interchangeably by the community.
 Even worse, they are often abbreviated by the acronym (LO), thus introducing even more ambiguity.
 In our opinion there is no need.
-Objectives (aims) and Outcomes (results) may overlap, but are not genuinely the same.
+Objectives (aims or goals) and Outcomes (results) may overlap, but are not genuinely the same.

 Here is an attempt to clarify this situation and remove the ambiguities:

-###Learning Objectives
+####Learning Objectives
  * Objectives describe the goals and intentions of the instructor.
  * Objectives, often termed the input in the course, state the purpose and goals of the course.
- * Objectives focus on content and skills important within the classroom or program.
+ * Objectives focus on content and skills important within the classroom or programme.
  * Objectives may describe what the instructors will do.
  * Objectives can often be numerous, specific, and detailed.

-###Learning Outcomes
+####Learning Outcomes
  * Student Learning Outcomes catalog the overarching "products" of the course and are the evidence that the goals or objectives were achieved.
  * Learning Outcomes are statements that describe or list measurable and essential mastered content-knowledge—reflecting skills, competencies, and knowledge that students have achieved and can demonstrate upon successfully completing a course.
  * Outcomes express higher-level thinking skills that integrate course content and activities and can be observed as a behavior, skill, or discrete useable knowledge upon completing the course.
  * Outcomes are exactly what assessments are intended to show – specifically what the student will be able to do upon completing the course.
  * An assessable outcome can be displayed or observed and evaluated against criteria.
  * Outcomes are clear and measurable criteria for guiding the teaching, learning, and assessment process in the course.

 Adapted from [http://provost.rpi.edu/learning-assessment/learning-outcomes/objectives-vs-outcomes](http://provost.rpi.edu/learning-assessment/learning-outcomes/objectives-vs-outcomes)